 no intention of posting anymore here on the "forbidden" topic--and if

-you wish to argue against me
+you wish to argue against me directly on this matter, please come

 off-list and do so.
 My case is closed as of this post.